Azure-Samples/azure-sdk-for-go-samples/storage/README.md

     [PowerShell](https://azure.microsoft.com/documentation/articles/resource-group-authenticate-service-principal/)
     or [the portal](https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/).

 1. Set the following environment variables based on the properties of this new service principal.
-Alternatively, fill in the variables in `.env.tpl` in this directory and rename that to `.env`.

   |EnvVar | Value|
   |-------|------|